 Unite the solar car community by involving organizers, officials, scrutineers, judges and observers from across all ISF-recognized competitions to participate in running the event.

-The next USC will be held in the UAE with an exciting route that will traverse most of the Emirates.
-The event is comprised of scrutineering/qualifying followed by 6 days of on-road challenge.
-The finish stage will coincide with the Expo 2020 Dubai.
+The next USC will be held in UAE in January 2024.
+The event is comprised of scrutineering/qualifying followed by the on-track and road challenge.

 The official Rules and Regulations document may be requested by emailing competitions@GlobalEEE.org.

 Single and multi-occupant vehicles and vehicles of different size arrays are allowed to compete, with different weighting factors applied accordingly.

 The USC shall follow the ISF Recommended Procedures for Protests and Appeals document number ISF01-V1, first published in March 2015, with an appointed Chief Judge and independent Tribunal of Judges.

 Registration is officially open and teams wishing to register should email competitions@GlobalEEE.org to request the registration form.